MetaRocq/nested-eliminators/README.md

 * 🔧 **Automatic generation** of eliminators for nested and mutual inductive types.
 * 📦 Based on **MetaRocq** and integrated with **Rocq**’s sort polymorphism and elimination constraints.
 * 🧠 Supports **sparse parametricity**, minimizing unnecessary hypotheses.
-* 📐 Handles **guard conditions** and ensures generated eliminators are accepted by Rocq’s termination checker.

 ## 🛠️ Installation & Setup